 This article marks the third and final installment of our series about homes inspired by iconic North American winter resorts.
 Part one offered insight into how the Grand Targhee Resort’s extreme seasons were a study in contrast, and thus provided the perfect name for our Targhee design concept.
 We also wrote about our Tahoe-inspired concept as well as our Telluride design.
-The second article offered rich connections between our Breckenridge, Blackcomb, and Aspen Peak home design concepts and the winter resorts for which each was named.
-This includes the elemental ties between Aspen itself and our Aspen Peak design, as both are considered classics in their respective worlds– and both are still wildly popular.
+The second article offered rich connections between our Breckenridge, Blackcomb, and Aspen Peak home design concepts and the winter resorts inspiring each of them.
+This includes the elemental ties between Aspen itself and our Aspen Peak design; considered classics in their respective worlds, both remain wildly popular.

 Just outside Provo, Utah, lies yet another famous North American mountain destination: Sundance Resort.
 However, before much of the area was purchased by a group, (including the American actor, Robert Redford), the resort was known as Timp Haven.
 The name Sundance was, (of course) inspired by Redford’s role in the 1969 film, “Butch Cassidy and the Sundance Kid”.
 (Rea, 1969)

 Due to a lower elevation than many of its competitors, Sundance had (and still has) a shorter ski season than most winter resorts.
 Consequently, Redford and others set about making Sundance a year-round destination.
 Hence, the 1981 birth of the non-profit Sundance Institute, as well as the Sundance Film Festival.
 Sundance Resort is indeed a year-round destination, home to the largest independent film festival in the United States, storied ski slopes, music, art, and more.

 Sundance truly offers something for everyone.
 It offered our team of architectural designers a name for a new timber cabin design concept.
 This is because our Sundance concept presents the same versatility and year-round appeal as its laudable namesake.